metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 3rd party code/scripts are dot sourced into existing modules instead of copy pasted into module directly, this must be so, to easily see to which file does license/Copyright apply in full.

-3rd party code/module license/Copyright must of course be retained and compatible with existing licenses.

 ## Module design